"Jeremiah was very professional. Top notch communication. Did a fantastic job on my property."

 For most properties, yes.
 Mulching eliminates hauling costs, burn permit requirements, and smoke.
 The ground cover also protects topsoil and reduces regrowth compared to bare clearing.

 Land clearing is the full-service approach — removing all vegetation, trees, stumps, and root systems to deliver a clean, graded surface ready for construction, grading, or development.
 We deploy CAT excavators and track loaders to handle everything from selective tree removal to complete site preparation.
-Standard full loadout (excavator + track loader + operator) runs $5,000/day for heavy production.
-Finish and detail work with a single machine runs $2,875/day.
+Standard day rate is $2,850/day for CAT track loader + attachment + overhead.
+When excavator work is required, rate is $4,000/day.
+Operator labor billed separately at $165/hr.
+Stump grinding available as an add-on at $450/hr ($450 minimum).

 Ideal For